Etla - research to support policy-making

 Business renewal

-The research deals with the renewal of companies, industries and the national economy.
-Discontinuities and transitions related to globalization, technological development and company structures are often the focus of interest.
+This research covers the renewal of companies, industries and the national economy.
+Discontinuities and transitions related to globalisation, technological development and company structures are often a focus of interest.
 Almost every project involves cooperation with companies or other stakeholders.

 Read more